 If you have a residential alarm system these days, intruders or a fire will first sound an alarm at your residence.
 Then it will send a signal through your phone line to a central monitoring station.
 Operators at the station then contact your police or fire department.
 While some debate how well these systems protect people and their property and whether that protection is cost-effective, most insurers give homeowners a deduction for having them in place.

 Insurance Company Deductions

 A burglary happens approximately every 18 seconds in the U.S., with an average property loss of $2,251 per incident.
 To encourage the installation of alarm systems, most insurance companies give you a deduction on your homeowners insurance for installing and maintaining an alarm system with some form of central monitoring.
 These deductions can be for as much as 20 percent but are often for less.

 Central Monitoring vs. Audible Alarm

 Exploring Cost vs. Deduction

 Homeowners insurance, according to a Federal Reserve Board estimate, costs between $300 to $1,000 annually.
 Factors that influence this cost include the location of your home, rebuild/replacement cost, personal belongings in the house, age and construction of the house, roof condition and deductible amount.
 Assuming an average annual insurance cost of $650, a 10 percent discount on your homeowners insurance for a monitored alarm system saves you $65 each year.
-Monitoring costs average about $30 a month (phone-monitored) and $40 to $60 a month (GSM chip-monitored), substantially more than the insurance discount covers.
+Monitoring costs range from $15 to $30 a month (phone-monitored) and $40 to $60 a month (GSM chip-monitored), substantially more than the insurance discount covers.